-There is no shortage of beautiful places to explore in Oregon for hiking lovers, and The Romona Falls in Oregon is a favorite summer hike just outside of Portland.
+There is no shortage of beautiful places to explore in Oregon for hiking lovers, and the Ramona Falls in Oregon is a favorite summer hike just outside of Portland.
 The trail is great for hiking, walking, nature trips, and even snowshoeing.
 Those who are hiking with dogs are welcome to bring their furry little friends on the trail, but it’s important to keep them on a leash.

-For anyone who plans to hike here, keep in mind around August of 2014 the bridge which crossed over the Sandy River was washed out after a thunderstorm that dropped about 2 inches of rain up above on the mountain, and sadly someone lost their life as they drowned crossing the bridge.
+For anyone who plans to hike here, keep in mind around August of 2014 the bridge which crossed over the Sandy River was washed out after a thunderstorm that dropped about 2 inches of rain up above the mountain, and sadly someone lost their life as they drowned crossing the bridge.
 The U.S. Forest Service reported in December 2015 they have no plans to replace the bridge, obviously making this hike much more dangerous.

-Ramona Falls, Oregon hiking tips
+Ramona Falls, Oregon Hiking Tips

 - Pack your Northwest Forest Pass as it’s required at the trailhead.